russpatterson/playcraftai.github.io/_posts/2025-07-07-welcome-to-playcraft_ai.md

 </a>

-Each player’s game evolves uniquely as lightweight preference vectors modulate LoRA adapters at runtime — all happening on the device for speed, privacy, and personalization without cloud costs.
+Each player’s experience adapts in real time through lightweight preference vectors that guide an embedded on-device model — powered by Unity Sentis for speed, privacy, and personalization without backend dependencies.

 ### What's Next